 Hear first-hand from a Rett parent, Brett Anslow:

 Her medical schedule is relentless – Holly has on average 4-5 appointments a week, 3 therapy sessions, plus additional medical or resource appointments.
 To see results with therapy, this also requires us to perform therapy with Holly on a regular basis at home.
-Holly requires 24-hour supervision, which impacts my 9 and 11 year old as they have to assist with Holly's supervision.
-My older children also miss out on precious time with myself and my wife due to the time we have to spend with Holly.
+Holly requires 24-hour supervision, which impacts my two other children as they have to assist with Holly's supervision.
+They often miss out on precious time with myself and my wife due to the time we have to spend with Holly.
 Family outings and holidays, and time with my wife, become extremely difficult.
 To have a cure for Rett Syndrome would improve Holly's life beyond measure.
 Not only this, it would give my wife and I time back with our other children, time as a couple, and time to do things together as a family.
 Any donations toward this vital research bring us a step closer to a cure, and to a transformed life for me, my family, and hundreds of families around Australia.”

 Please help give these ‘silent angels’ a voice